rjrasse/rjrasse.github.io/README.md

 ***Field work, and cruise expeditions***
 ***Atlantic Meridional Transect 24 and 26.
-(80 days)***.> <div style="text-align: justify"> Activities.
+(80 days)***.
+Activities.
 AMT24: Collecting suspended POM in the surface and mesopelagic layer of the main Atlantic provinces, and processing optical data collected by WETLabs spectral absorption and attenuation meter (role: participant).
 AMT26: Collecting suspended POM in the surface and mesopelagic layer of the ETNA OMZ, and measuring optical properties.
-Building and testing an enclosed filtration system with positive pressure to collect suspended POM (role: independent international researcher). </div>
+Building and testing an enclosed filtration system with positive pressure to collect suspended POM (role: independent international researcher).